jakemcc/jakemccrary.com/source/_posts/2015-07-03-github-code-reviews-how-to-comment-on-every-line.markdown

 One complaint about this process is that the code you're reviewing appears as deleted in the pull request.
-It is a superficial complaint but I'll admit seeing the entire code base as deleted can feel a bit weird.
+It is a superficial complaint but seeing the entire code base as deleted can feel a bit weird.

-For the most recent code review, I figured out a way to have all the code appear as added.
-Here are the commands I just ran while writing this post along.
+For the most recent code review, I figured out how to have all the code appear as added.
+The snippet below contains the steps and example commands.

 ``` console